dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 A single model level can be plotted using the plot_data_plane utility.
-This tool can assist the user by showing the data to be verified to ensure that times and locations match up as expected.
+This tool can assist the user by showing the data to be verified to ensure that times and locations matchup as expected.

 **Q. Why was the MET written largely in C++ instead of FORTRAN?**